 }

 The GetDetailData method for retrieving the list of lines in an invoice lacks the code for page-by-page navigation.
-The thing is that any particular invoice does not have so many lines in it that it is necessary to use page-by-page navigation for them.
-It simplifies the code and makes it faster.
+Realistically, a typical invoice does not have enough lines to justify using page-by-page navigation for them.
+Omitting it simplifies and speeds up the code.

-In this case, all operations regarding data modification are performed in stored procedures, but you can perform the same operations using Entity Framework.
-You can find the codes of the stored procedures in the database creation script.
+In our sample, all data modification operations are performed in stored procedures, but you could do the same work using Entity Framework.
+Code for the stored procedures can be found in the database creation script.

 Views

-The same as for the Customer controller, we will need only one view View/Invoice/Index.cshtml, you can delete the rest of them from this folder.
-The layout of the view is very simple, but there is quite a lot of JavaScript code.
-We will describe the js code part by part.
+A with the Customer controller, only one view View/Invoice/Index.cshtml is needed.
+The others can be deleted from this folder.
+The layout of the view is very simple, but the JavaScript code is quite extensive.
+We will examine the js code piece-by-piece.

 @{